Konstantinos Koumas: In Vienna

-At the end of 1803, Anthimos Gazis took him with him when he visited at summer, his birthplace.
+At the end of 1803, Anthimos Gazis took him along when he visited at summer, his birthplace.
 And Koumas wanted passionately to meet “the Enlightened Europe”.
-At the capital of Austria - Hungary, where he was the chaplain of a prosperous Greek community, he was included in his staff for the publication of his Greek dictionary.
-Also, Koumas was appointed as a private teacher to the wealthy merchant Stephanos Moschos (Στέφανος Μόσχος), while at the same time he applied to the University, mainly attending math related courses.
-With the still intense echo of the French Revolution, Vienna at the time is full of liberty and new ideas, it’s a center of spiritual and artistic movement, already having a university since 1365, while books, newspapers and magazines are being distributed in several languages.
+At the capital of Austria-Hungary, where he was the chaplain of a prosperous Greek community, he was included in his staff for the publication of his Greek dictionary.
+Also, Koumas was appointed as a private teacher to the wealthy merchant Stephanos Moschos (Στέφανος Μόσχος), while at the same time, he applied to the university, mainly attending math-related courses.
+With the still intense echo of the French Revolution, Vienna at the time was full of liberty and new ideas, it was a center of a spiritual and artistic movement, already having a university since 1365, while books, newspapers and magazines were being distributed in several languages.
 He himself is learning German.
-1807 was a rough year for Koumas, finding him in a formidable financial situation, after his father’s death.
+1807 was a rough year for Koumas, finding him in a formidable financial situation, after his father's death.

 In Smyrna

 In 1808 he received an invitation from the Greeks of Smyrna to take over the management of the newly established Philological Gymnasium of Smyrna.
 At the urging of Adamantios Korais, who appreciated him for his abilities, he accepted and went there.
-In this position he taught mathematics, philosophy, experimental physics, geography and ethics, while he organized physical and chemical experiments by equipping the school with the corresponding instruments.
+In this position, he taught mathematics, philosophy, experimental physics, geography and ethics, while he organized physical and chemical experiments by equipping the school with the corresponding instruments.
 With his teaching he introduced rationalism and experimentation, displacing the ecclesiastical tradition of teaching based on memorization and obedience.
-He gained great reputation as a worthy organizer of schools, and the Patriarch Cyril VII invited him to Constantinople to run the Great School of the Nation.
+He gained a great reputation as a worthy organizer of schools, and the Patriarch Cyril VII invited him to Constantinople to run the Great School of the Nation.
 In 1814 he accepted the post of director of the Kourotsesmeio school in Xirokrini (north of Constantinople), where he remained for only one year and returned to Smyrna, where in 1815 his daughter was getting married.